Social Security Disability Medical Records Request for Claims image

 How Far Back Should Medical Records Go for a Disability Claim?

-You should provide medical records dating back to the onset of your disabling conditions—that is, when they first began to limit your ability to work significantly.
-The SSA typically focuses on records from the 12 months prior to your application date, as this is the most relevant period for assessing your current level of disability.
+You should provide medical records dating back to the onset of your disabling conditions.
+That is when they first begin to limit your ability to work significantly.
+The SSA typically focuses on records from the 12 months before your application date.
+This is because it is the most relevant period for assessing your current level of disability.

-However, in some cases, the SSA may request records going back even further if they believe it is necessary to establish the history and progression of your condition over time.
+However, in some cases, the SSA may request records going back even further.
+They request this if they believe it is necessary to establish the history and progression of your condition over time.
 Providing a complete medical history can help demonstrate the severity and duration of your disability and any efforts you have made to treat and manage your conditions.

 How Can I Obtain Copies of My Medical Records?

-To get copies of your medical records, start by contacting your healthcare providers’ offices directly.
+How do you get medical records for disability?
+To get copies of your records, start by contacting your healthcare providers’ offices directly.
 You may need to fill out a formal records release authorization form and pay a reasonable fee to cover the costs of copying and mailing the records.
 Many providers are familiar with the SSA’s requirements and will send the records directly to the agency on your behalf.

 Remember, you have a legal right to obtain copies of your own medical records under federal law.
-If a provider fails to produce the records needed for your disability claim in a timely manner, don’t hesitate to contact the SSA for assistance in obtaining them.
+If a provider fails to produce the records needed for your disability claim in a timely manner, don’t hesitate to contact the SSA.

 What Should I Do If I Can’t Afford to Pay for Medical Records?

-Obtaining medical records is a crucial part of the Social Security Disability claims process, but the associated costs can be a significant barrier for many applicants.
-If you’re struggling to afford the fees for copying and mailing your records, don’t lose hope—some strategies and resources may help.
+Obtaining medical records is a crucial part of the Social Security Disability benefits claims process.
+However, associated costs can be a significant barrier for many applicants.
+If you’re struggling to afford the fees for copying and mailing your records, some strategies and resources may help.

-• Contact your healthcare providers to explain your financial situation and ask if they offer any fee waivers, discounts, or payment plans for medical record requests.
+• Contact your healthcare providers to explain your financial situation.
+Ask if they offer any fee waivers, discounts, or payment plans for medical record requests.

 • Reach out to the Social Security Administration for assistance.
-In some cases, the SSA may be able to request your records directly from your providers at no cost to you.
+In some cases, the SSA may be able to request your records directly from your providers for free.

 • Ask your lawyer for additional strategies for covering this expense.